robinozer/portfolio4/README.md

 - The repository can be accessed through following link: https://github.com/robinozer/PythonProject.git

 ### Via ElephantSQL ###
-- After loggin in, create new instance, give it a name and select region.
+- After logging in, create new instance, give it a name and select region.
 Click 'Review' and Confirm new instance.
 Use URL in config vars in Heroku(see below) and in project env.py file.

 ### Via Heroku ###
 Heroku was used to deploy the website.
 The following steps were used: